QuickSpot/walter-documentation/walter-modem/arduino_esp-idf/reference/sockets.md

 ### `socketListen`

-This function makes the modem listen for incomming socket connections.
+This function makes the modem listen for incoming socket connections.

 > [!WARNING]
-> Only one incomming socket connection can be handled at a time.
+> Only one incoming socket connection can be handled at a time.

 > [!NOTE]
 > listens to TCP sockets by default.